mlc-ai/web-llm/examples/subgroups-usage/README.md

 ```

 Edit `src/subgroups_usage.ts` if you would like to point the example at your own
 model path and baseline `model_lib`.
-The example will switch to
+The example will suffix the WASM filename
-`-subgroups.wasm` when the adapter reports subgroup support.
+with `-subgroups` before the `.wasm` extension when the adapter reports
+subgroup support.

 Note if you would like to hack WebLLM core package.
 You can change the WebLLM dependency to `"file:../.."`, and follow the build